No registration is necessary for open classes.

 Advanced Beginner Ballet:

-This class assumes you know the fundamentals taught in Absolute Beginner Ballet.
+This class assumes you know the fundamentals taught inthe Absolute Beginner class.
 Barre exercises are done with only one hand on the barre.
 You will do exercises that emphasize correct placement and strengthen the supporting side.
 The centerwork includes large poses, pirouettes and other turns, linking steps, and simple jumps.

 If you are from out-of-town and planning a visit, please confirm that Finis will teach via e-mail: email@example.com